chadbaldwin/chadbaldwin.github.io/_posts/2021-03-13-how-to-build-a-sql-blog.md

 If you're interested in diving deeper into Jekyll, how it works behind the scenes, or other things you can do with it, let me know, I'd love to write some blog posts about it.
 I've had a lot of fun figuring out how to get it all set up and working.

 There's lot of things you can do to this template, fairly easily, to add some fun features.
 Things like a comments section on your posts, adding a dark theme to your entire site or maybe you want to add some custom pages, like [my book tracking page](https://chadbaldwin.net/books) or [my resume](https://chadbaldwin.net/resume).
-The possiblities are endless...but, it comes at a cost, it all has to be done manually by writing or copy/pasting code, learning new languages like HTML, CSS, Liquid, YAML...this is where platforms like WordPress starts to shine.
+The possibilities are endless...but, it comes at a cost, it all has to be done manually by writing or copy/pasting code, learning new languages like HTML, CSS, Liquid, YAML...this is where platforms like WordPress starts to shine.

 I realize this particular setup may not work for everyone, and in the long run, it may even be more complicated than just sticking with a popular blogging platform, with their fancy UI's, plugins, etc. But I've had a lot of fun learning about GitHub Pages, Jekyll, Markdown, etc, so I figured I'd share how I got started, and try to make it easier for you if this is the route you're thinking of going.